-My fee includes 200 total kilometers of travel including the rehearsal from my St. Andrews NB location.
-So if you’re within 50 kilometers of that, you’re good!
-But don’t despair!
-I do travel further; it just means an extra fee – $597 for the St. John area, $697 for the Fredericton area.
+My fee includes all travel including the rehearsal from my St. Andrews NB location.
+That’s why the fee is incrementally higher as the distance increases from St. Andrews: $597 for the Saint John area, $697 for the Fredericton area, $797 for the Moncton area.

 “What if you’re sick on the the day of our wedding and can’t do it?”